Rural Response to Farmer Mental Health and Suicide Prevention

 - Increasing levels of farm debt

 This has led to higher rates of stress, mental illness, and suicide in farm and ranch families.
-To help address this mental health crisis, farm advocacy groups have developed resources like the National Farmers Union's Farm Crisis Center and the Farm Bureau's Rural Resilience resource.
+To help address this mental health crisis, farm advocacy groups have developed resources like the National Farmers Union's Farm Crisis Center and the Farm Bureau's Farm State of Mind resource.

 These resources provide additional background information on farm-related stress: